indigames/ige-docs/docs/source/man_navigation.rst

     Max Agent Radius                       The agent's max radius
    =====================================  =====================================

 NavAgentManager also provides useful functions to control the agents by using Python Script.
-Refer to Python API document for more information.
+Refer to `Python API Document <_static/html/igeScene.html#igeScene.NavAgentManager>`_ for more information.